Explore solutions built for your industry

 June 25, 2015

-Survival Guide: Food Service Power Outages
+Preventing Cafeteria Food Service Power Outages with Temp Alerts

 Written by SmartSense | Food Safety

 Once again, timing is everything.
-When dealing with refrigeration, there’s up to four hours of safe time that food will be kept cold during an outage if the refrigerator is not opened or opened minimally.
+When dealing with refrigeration, there’s up to four hours of safe time that food will be kept cold during a refrigerator power outage if the refrigerator is not opened or opened minimally.
 After four hours, food must be discarded, or dry/block ice can be used to maintain the cool temperature for up to two days.
-If there’s no ability to get ice to keep the refrigeration cool, uncut fruits, vegetables, and processed cheeses do not have to be thrown away after the four hours pass, while foods such as meats, dairies, and opened jars should be tossed.
+If there’s no ability to get ice to keep the refrigeration cool, uncut fruits, vegetables, and processed cheeses do not have to be thrown away after the four hours pass, while foods such as meats, dairy, and opened jars should be tossed.

 Figure 1: Keeping track of what’s in the fridges and freezers during a power outage to ensure safety measures for different foods are being taken.